anvo-2001/an.github.io/index.md

 </div>

 This project utilizes Power BI Desktop to analyze sales, profit margins, and customers for a retail business.
-The dashboard provides interactive charts and graphs displaying sales trends, and profit margins, enabling data-driven decision-making.
+The dashboard provides interactive charts and graphs displaying sales trends and profit margins, enabling data-driven decision-making.